-Chocolate Peanut Butter Protein Shake Recipe for Kids
+Chocolate Protein Shake

-There go your kids.
-Bouncing around the house or running through the backyard.
-And in the back of your mind, you’re wondering, “How can they possible have this much energy, when they’ve eaten nothing but buttered toast and a banana all day?”
+There go your kids… bouncing around the house or running through the backyard.
+And in the back of your mind, you’re wondering, “How can they possible have this much energy, when they’ve eaten nothing but buttered toast and a banana all day??”

 Parents reach out to us with concerns about their kids’ protein intake all the time.
 Fortunately, it’s easy to add more protein to their diet… even if they don’t eat much meat.